Borsec, Romania: What to pack, what to wear, and when to go [2023]

 January

-Traveling to Borsec in January, you will notice that it is very cold.
-Average temperatures (including nighttime) are in the low 20s F (single digits below 0 C).
+January for Borsec is very cold.
+Temperatures average in the low 20s F (single digits below 0 C), with daytime temperatures significantly higher.

 What to wear/what to pack: